Raed-Khwayreh/Todo-ReactNative/README.md

 You can move between tasks pages using bottom navigation bar, and you can add,edit delete tasks.
 And from app bar you can press plus icon to add new task.

-Main screen that show all tasks, completed screen, in completed screen
+Main screen that show all tasks, completed screen, incompleted screen

 <img height=450 width=220 src="https://github.com/Raed-Khwayreh/FURINT-Ecommerce-App/assets/78206754/b3b62724-337f-45fc-a46e-4f7a38ea7230"/>
 <img height=450 width=220 src="https://github.com/Raed-Khwayreh/FURINT-Ecommerce-App/assets/78206754/ea40b1f4-dc56-4f2f-843d-08f8c1a23d7f"/>